Marvel Noir: Wolverine Noir

 The story takes place in New York's Bowery in 1937, where private detective James Logan has to solve a mysterious case in which he has to face his own dark past as well.

 Logan and his partner Dog are sitting in their office as an attractive mysterious woman named Mariko comes in.
 She hires them to find out who is following her out of the hotel owned by a man named Creed.
 Dog, thinking it will be no problem, takes it from Logan and leaves for Creed's hotel.
-Last we see of Dog, he is fighting two men asking them where Creed is.
+Dog fights two men, asking them where Creed is.

 Logan begins to think of his childhood as Dog leaves.
 His father is a devout and strict preacher who punishes him often.
 The only people in Logan's peer group whom he has any kind of relationship are Dog and Rose.
 Dog is the son of one of the maintenance men on his father's property and he would constantly bully and torment young James and he fell in love with Rose.
 To escape from his father, he learns to fight with knives from the gardener, Smitty, until he is caught after trying to stab Dog in a fight, getting Smitty fired.
 It does not stop Logan from training with him until he dies from alcoholism.
 After deciding to marry Rose, James goes to the garden to profess his love for her.
 Arriving early, however, he sees that she is having an affair with none other than Dog.
 Enraged, Logan takes out his knives left to him by Smitty and blacks out, waking up covered in blood and Dog scared and in a childlike state.